USACE breaks ground on massive Everglades Agricultural Area Reservoir Project

-The U.S. Army Corps of Engineers, Jacksonville District, and the South Florida Water Management District teamed with federal, state, and local officials along with stakeholders to break ground for the Everglades Agricultural Area (EAA) Reservoir, a major component of the Comprehensive Everglades Restoration Plan that reconnects Lake Okeechobee water to the central Everglades Feb, 23, 2023 in South Bay, Florida.
+South Bay, Fla. – Feb.
+22, 2023 -- Groundbreaking ceremonies have been used for centuries to celebrate the start of a new venture and give thanks to those who blazed a trail and made it possible.
+The U.S. Army Corps of Engineers, Jacksonville District, and the South Florida Water Management District teamed with federal, state, and local officials along with stakeholders to break ground for the Everglades Agricultural Area (EAA) Reservoir, a major component of the Comprehensive Everglades Restoration Plan that reconnects Lake Okeechobee water to the central Everglades.

+U.S. Army Corps of Engineers, Jacksonville District commander, Col. James Booth, reminded everyone in attendance of the rich history, present construction and the path ahead of construction for the Everglades Agricultural Area (EAA) Reservoir Project, with the backdrop of two massive granite piles used for the construction site.
+He welcomed the crowd and quickly assured everyone of the commitment both USACE and SFWMD have made to advancing Everglades projects that make a difference for the environment and the quality of life for people in South and Central Florida.

+“This is a timely ceremony, a great opportunity to recognize all the efforts of the USACE team, SFWMD and you because many consider the EAA Restoration Project to be the Crown Jewel of the Comprehensive Everglades Restoration Plan," said Booth.
+"The reservoir is truly going to be a game changer for the Everglades and South Florida.

 |Date Taken: